-(3) First-Class Standing is awarded to each student who achieves a grade point average of at least 7.5 on ★27 or more of academic study during a Fall/Winter.
+- (3) First-Class Standing is awarded to each student who achieves a grade point average of at least 7.5 on ★27 or more of academic study during a Fall/Winter. - (4) The notation "With Distinction" is inscribed on the permanent record and graduate parchment if the candidate has obtained a grade point average of 7.5 or higher, averaged over the last two years of the program. - (5) The Dean's List commends the superior academic performance of each student who has completed ★30 during the Fall/Winter with a grade point average of 8.0 or more.

+(6) Graduation

-- (4) The notation "With Distinction" is inscribed on the permanent record and graduate parchment if the candidate has obtained a grade point average of 7.5 or higher, averaged over the last two years of the program. - (5) The Dean's List commends the superior academic performance of each student who has completed ★30 during the Fall/Winter with a grade point average of 8.0 or more. - (6) Graduation: To qualify for graduation, the student must satisfy all degree requirements as specified in §54.1 and demonstrate satisfactory academic performance (as defined in (2) above) during the last academic year of the program.
-If such final year involved less than ★15, a sufficient number of immediately preceding full terms of study shall be added to the basis of evaluation to provide a minimum of ★15.
+- a.
+In order to graduate, students are required to submit an application for convocation in their graduating year by the applicable deadline.
+See the Academic Schedule (§11) for application deadlines for Bachelor of Commerce degrees to be awarded at Spring and Fall Convocations - b.
+To qualify for graduation, the student must satisfy all degree requirements as specified in §54.1 and demonstrate satisfactory academic performance (as defined in (2) above) during the last academic year of the program. - c.
+If such final year involved less than ★15, a sufficient number of immediately preceding full terms of study shall be added to the basis of evaluation to provide a minimum of ★15. - (7) Reexaminations: Reexaminations are not normally permitted in the Faculty of Business except in circumstances that would justify the granting of a deferred examination.

-Note: See the Academic Schedule (§12) for application deadlines for Bachelor of Commerce degrees to be awarded at Spring and Fall Convocations.

-- (7) Reexaminations: Reexaminations are not normally permitted in the Faculty of Business except in circumstances that would justify the granting of a deferred examination.
 Students wishing to be considered for a reexamination in a course in the Faculty of Business must, in addition to meeting the requirements set out in §23.5.5, also meet the following conditions: - Students must provide evidence of a medical condition or similarly compelling circumstance existing at the time of the writing of the examination; and - b. provide evidence that the student's performance in the final examination was so affected by circumstances as shown in a. that there was a substantial difference between the final examination results and the term work.